bjt-user/Linux/emacs.md

 But you might need something like this:\
 https://github.com/Somelauw/evil-org-mode \
 to make org mode work better with evil mode

+but i dont think it is properly installed

 installation fails: